 '''

-generate the private key which must be kept secret
+Generate Bob's private key, which must be kept secret

 skbob = PrivateKey.generate()

-the public key can be given to anyone wishing to send
+Bob's public key can be given to anyone wishing to send

 Bob an encrypted message

 pkbob = skbob.public_key

-Alice does the same and then
+Alice does the same and then Alice and Bob exchange public keys

-sends her public key to Bob and Bob his public key to Alice

 skalice = PrivateKey.generate()

 pkalice = skalice.public_key

-Bob wishes to send Alice an encrypted message
+Bob wishes to send Alice an encrypted message so Bob must make a Box with

-So Bob must make a Box with his private key and Alice's public key
+his private key and Alice's public key

 bob_box = Box(skbob, pkalice)

-This is our message to send, it must be a bytestring as Box will
+This is our message to send, it must be a bytestring as Box will treat it

-treat is as just a binary blob of data.
+as just a binary blob of data.

 message = b"Kill all humans"

+'''

+PyNaCl can automatically generate a random nonce for us, making the encryption very simple:

+'''

+Encrypt our message, it will be exactly 40 bytes longer than the

+original message as it stores authentication information and the

+nonce alongside it.

+encrypted = bob_box.encrypt(message)

+'''

+However, if we need to use an explicit nonce, it can be passed along with the message:

+'''

 This is a nonce, it MUST only be used once, but it is not considered

 secret and can be transmitted or stored alongside the ciphertext.
 A

-good source of nonce is just 24 random bytes.
+good source of nonces are just sequences of 24 random bytes.

 nonce = nacl.utils.random(Box.NONCE_SIZE)

-Encrypt our message, it will be exactly 40 bytes longer than the original

-message as it stores authentication information and nonce alongside it.

 encrypted = bob_box.encrypt(message, nonce)

+'''

+Finally, the message is decrypted (regardless of how the nonce was generated):

+'''

 Alice creates a second box with her private key to decrypt the message

 alice_box = Box(skalice, pkbob)

-Decrypt our message, an exception will be raised if the encryption was

-tampered with or there was otherwise an error.

-plaintext = alice_box.decrypt(encrypted)
+Decrypt our message, an exception will be raised if the encryption was tampered with or there was otherwise an error. plaintext = alice_box.decrypt(encrypted) '''

-'''